beakerbrowser/beakerbrowser.com/_docs/index.md

 With forking, you can modify any site, and deploy it instantly.
 Our hope is to create a community of social hacking, where users can freely modify FOSS software and share their work.
-It will be weird, chaotic, and creative -- and it might actually be useful, too!
+It will be weird, chaotic, and creative -- just like the Web should be!

 Beaker was forked from Chrome.
 It is free and open-source.